Simon-K-Schaefer/umify/README.md

 ## Citing umify

-If you are using immuneML in any published work, please cite:
+If you are using umify in any published work, please cite:

 "method paper star protocol"